coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 recovering hit points naturally, she is no longer in danger of losing hit points (even if her current hit points are negative).

 **Dying:** A dying character is unconscious and near death.
-She has --1 to --9 current hit points.
+She has –1 to –9 current hit points.
 A dying character can take no actions and is unconscious.
 At the end of each round (starting with the round in which the character dropped below 0 hit points), the character rolls d% to see whether she becomes stable.
 She has a 10% chance to become stable.
 If she does not, she loses 1 hit point.
-If a dying character reaches --10 hit points, she is dead.
+If a dying character reaches –10 hit points, she is dead.

-**Energy Drained:** The character gains one or more negative levels, which might permanently drain the character's levels.
+**Energy Drained:** The character gains one or more negative levels, which might permanently drain the character’s levels.
 If the subject has at least as many negative levels as Hit Dice, he dies.
-Each negative level gives a creature the following penalties: --1 penalty on attack rolls, saving throws, skill checks, ability checks; loss of 5 hit points; and --1 to effective level (for determining the power, duration, DC, and other details of spells or special abilities).
+Each negative level gives a creature the following penalties: –1 penalty on attack rolls, saving throws, skill checks, ability checks; loss of 5 hit points; and –1 to effective level (for determining the power, duration, DC, and other details of spells or special abilities).
 In addition, a spellcaster loses one spell or spell slot from the highest spell level castable.